What is Global Accessibility Awareness Day?

 Conduct or participate in accessibility audits of digital products, such as websites and apps, to identify and improve areas that are not fully accessible.
 These audits should make sure your digital assets are in compliance with accessibility laws and standards.

 Leverage social media for GAAD by using #GAAD to share inspiring stories and resources on digital accessibility.
-Create informative content, engage with interactive posts, collaborate with influencers, and promote GAAD events.
+Create informative content, engage with interactive posts, collaborate with influencers, and promote accessibility awareness (GAAD) events.
 Aim to educate, inspire, and drive action towards making digital platforms accessible to everyone, fostering a long-term commitment to inclusivity in the digital world.

 4. Collaborate with disability advocates

-Engaging with disability advocates and organizations is a key step in understanding and effectively addressing the challenges faced by individuals with disabilities.
-Another vital approach to support GAAD is to actively listen to the feedback of individuals with disabilities, embodying the principle of ‘Nothing about us without us’ in all aspects of accessibility and inclusion efforts.
+Engaging with disability advocates and organizations is a critical step in understanding and effectively addressing the challenges faced by individuals with disabilities.
+Another vital approach to supporting GAAD is actively listening to the feedback of individuals with disabilities, embodying the principle of ‘Nothing about us without us’ in all accessibility and inclusion efforts.

 5. Check out inclusive tech demos